anandarony/MobileViewTestwithCSharp/README.md

 Customization

-To test on different devices, you can change the device name in the EnableMobileEmulation method.
-For example, to emulate a Pixel 2, modify the line:
+You can emulate other mobile devices by changing the device name in the EnableMobileEmulation method.
+For example, to emulate a Pixel 2, update the code to:

 csharp

 chromeOptions.EnableMobileEmulation("Pixel 2");

-You can find a list of supported device names in Chrome DevTools.
-Issues and Contributions
+Contributions

-Feel free to report issues or contribute to the project by opening a Pull Request.
-Contributions are always welcome!
+Contributions and feedback are welcome!
+Feel free to open an issue or submit a Pull Request.